Join our Movement!

-When my two adopted sons came to America, they had difficulty learning to read.
-I tried everything on the market to help them but nothing worked.
-Faced with this challenge, I was able to pull from my career experience working as a teacher and being CEO of a company that provided educational products.
-I was determined to find a solution to not only help my sons but also young children everywhere.
+Teaching them to speak English was relatively painless, but teaching them to read became a monumental task.
+We exhausted all the tools and resources that were available at their schools and on the market.
+Nothing worked.
+Faced with this challenge, I was able to pull from my experience working as an elementary teacher and being CEO of a company that provided educational products.
+I was determined to find a solution that not only helped my sons, but also young children everywhere.

 With access to the right people and technology resources, I decided to take a risk and began development on a solution that would help kids learn to read in a new and engaging way.
 Having been introduced to Augmented Reality (3D without the glasses), I knew this was exactly the secret sauce we needed to capture young imaginations.
 I was blown away, and my mind was boggling at the potential this new technology had for early learners!
 I immediately imagined a giraffe popping up and interacting with children.